-The following population are considered to be populations at high risk so target populations to which results of CSF surveillance are to be applicable:
+The following population are consider to be population at high risk so target populations to which result of CSF surveillance are to be applicable:

-- 1. Component I: Commercial pig farms containing 100 or more fattening pigs. - 2.
-Component II: Farms keeping 3 or more sows. - 3.
-Component III: Mixed herds with 10 or more pigs. - 4.
-Component IV: Pigs in the localities in the Vukovar-Srijem County, Sisak-Moslavina and Karlovac county, situated in the vicinity of the hunting grounds in which the presence or new introductions of CSFV can not be fully excluded and the localities where the raising of domestic pigs on pasture is not practiced in accordance with the Order (Official Gazette No 26/2013) as well as localities bordering on the countries in which CSF in domestic pigs have been confirmed in the last three years, and where the CSF status of wild boar is either unfavorable or not sufficiently known.
+- 1. Component I: Commercial pig farms containing 100 or more fattening pigs in territory of counties Karlovac, Sisak-Moslavina, Slavonski Brod-Posavina and Vukovar-Srijem. - 2.
+Component II: Farms keeping 5 or more sows in territory of counties Karlovac, Sisak-Moslavina, Slavonski Brod-Posavina and Vukovar-Srijem - 3.
+Component III: Mixed herds keeping 10 or more pigs in territory of counties Karlovac, Sisak-Moslavina, Slavonski Brod-Posavina and Vukovar-Srijem (farms with lower biosecurity measures according to the data based on veterinary check of farms)

+4. Component III: Mixed herds keeping 10 or more pigs in all territory of Croatia (farms with lower biosecurity measures according to the data based on veterinary check of farms)

+Pig farm in Component I, II and III situated in in the vicinity of the hunting grounds in which the presence or new introductions of CSFV can not be fully excluded taking into account Order (Official Gazette No 16/2014, 34/14) which is fully aligned with Commission implementing Decision 2013/764/EU.
+Relevant localities bordering on the countries in which CSF in domestic pigs have been confirmed in the last four years, and where the CSF status of wild boar is either unfavorable or not sufficiently known.